yorku-ease/ML-in-Android-Studio/README.md

 # ML-in-Android-Studio
-These are 3 Projects that deploy ML models into Android Studio
+These are 3 Projects that deploy image classification models into Android Studio

+# How to Run